gnosischain/documentation/docs/tools/oracles/api3.md

 <br></br>

-### Reading from a self-funded dAPI
+### Reading from a Self-funded dAPI

-Here's an example of a basic contract that reads from a self-funded dAPI.
+Here's an example of a basic contract that reads from a Self-funded dAPI.

 ```solidity
 // SPDX-License-Identifier: MIT